-For a retreat in the middle of it all, look for the Grace Vanderbilt, an intimate nautical-themed property (think more grays and blues, fewer things with sailboat and anchor prints) on quiet Mary Street just off the main drag of Thames Street (unlike its English namesake, this one is pronounced "thaymes").
+For a retreat in the middle of it all, look for The Vanderbilt, an intimate nautical-themed property (think more grays and blues, fewer things with sailboat and anchor prints) on quiet Mary Street just off the main drag of Thames Street (unlike its English namesake, this one is pronounced "thaymes").

 Despite the central location, the hotel blends in with the neighborhood and is a perfect home base for exploring the town.

 The quiet, stately property blends in with the neighborhood, and locals are just as likely to sip Champagne and watch the sunset from the rooftop bar as hotel guests are.

 If it gets cool out after dark, don't worry -- staff can provide warm gray blankets on request.